chapkovski/custom-waiting-page-for-mturk/README.rst

 The experimenter can also set a limit of time after which a player is offered to exit the study if he wants (by specifying the attribute “startwp_timer”, labelled in minutes, which is by default equal to 2 hours).
 A timer will appear on the waitpage to indicate how much longer the participant must wait before being able to exit the experiment (hidden if more than 30 minutes are left).
-By clicking on “finish the study”, the participant will skip all the CustomMturkPage and CustomMturkWaitPage pages in the remaining app sequence (if you want him to complete a survey in a final app, just do not inherit the survey pages from CustomMturkPage).
+By clicking on “finish the study”, the participant will skip all the CustomMturkPage and CustomMturkWaitPage pages in the rest of the round (if skip_until_the_end_of = 'round'), of the app (if skip_until_the_end_of = 'round'), or of the experiment (if skip_until_the_end_of = 'experiment'.
+In this case, just make sure that a CustomMturkWaitPage is also included at the start of each of the subsequent app that you want the participant to skip.
+Finally, if you want the participant to skip the whole experiment but to complete a survey in a final app, just do not inherit the survey pages from CustomMturkPage).
+I

-The page also displays the number of participants missing before a group can be formed (you might need to hide or adapt this if your grouping logic is complex).
+The CustomMturkWaitPage also displays the number of participants missing before a group can be formed (you might need to hide or adapt this if your grouping logic is complex).

 You will find two examples in the project (testapp and testapp2).